 suggap

-Oldboy is a 2003 South Korean neo-noir action thriller film directed and co-written by Park Chan-wook.
-A loose adaptation of the Japanese manga of the same name, the film follows the story of Oh Dae-su (Choi Min-sik), who is imprisoned in a cell that resembles a hotel room for 15 years without knowing the identity of his captor or his captor's motives.
-When he is finally released, Dae-su finds himself still trapped in a web of conspiracy and violence as he seeks revenge against the enigmatic Lee Woo-jin (Yoo Ji-tae).
+Oldboy is a 2003 South Korean action-thriller film directed and co-written by Park Chan-wook.
+A loose adaptation of the Japanese manga of the same name, the film follows the story of Oh Dae-su (Choi Min-sik), who is imprisoned in a cell resembling a hotel room for 15 years without knowing the identity of his captor or his captor's motives.
+When he is finally released, Dae-su finds himself still trapped in a web of conspiracy and violence as he seeks revenge against his enigmatic captor (Yoo Ji-tae).
 His quest becomes tied in with romance when he falls in love with a young sushi chef, Mi-do (Kang Hye-jung).

 Plot

-In 1988, businessman Oh Dae-su was arrested for public drunkenness, causing him to miss his daughter's fourth birthday.
-After his friend Joo-hwan picks him up from the police station, Dae-su is kidnapped and awakens in a sealed hotel room, where food is delivered through a pet door.
-Dae-su learns that his wife has been murdered and that he has been framed as the prime suspect by his captors.
-As years of imprisonment pass, Dae-su grows deranged from solitude.
-He attempts suicide by slashing his wrists, but is kept alive by his captors.
-After this, Dae-su spends years practising martial arts against the solid wall and attempting to dig an escape tunnel so that he might seek vengeance upon his captors.
+In 1988, businessman Oh Dae-su is arrested for drunkenness, causing him to miss his daughter's fourth birthday.
+His friend Joo-hwan collects him, but Dae-su disappears and awakens in a sealed hotel room.
+Takeout food is delivered through a pet door, and his only diversion is a television; from it, Dae-su learns that he has been framed for his wife's murder.
+As years pass, Dae-su grows deranged from solitude and attempts suicide by wrist-cutting, but is resuscitated.
+Dae-su then begins practicing martial arts against the wall and attempting to dig an escape tunnel.

 Awards